MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/SaveEnvironment/installation.md

    - SSHFS-Win Manager 1.3.1 or higher
    - SSHFS-Win 3.5 or higher

+## Common includes files used

+These sources files make use the following common includes files.
+For details about which one uses which one, review the sources.

+- inc_variables_declare.clle
+- inc_variables_init.clle
+- inc_errorhandling_forchecker_declare.clle
+- inc_errorhandling_forchecker_routine.clle
+- inc_errorhandling.clle

+## Installation

 __Warning : needs an update because of folder structure change!__

 1. Download into a local workstation directory from Github the [folder structure creation SQL script](../../Common/folder_structure_creation.sql) script.